aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    - Optionally, tools may be made available to allow livrary developers to pre-compute transliterated assemblies for their libraries, so that these are immediately available as they packages are indexed.

+   To ensure compatiblity between the schema of the definition, and the consuming code (i.e the front-end application), the stored file will contain its version in the `version` field of the schema.

+   > For more information on this, see the [Backend X Frontend Compatiblity](#backend-x-frontend-compatibility) section.

 1. **Catalog Builder:** A Lambda function keeps the `catalog.json` object updated with the latest versions of each package's major version lines, which